New Orleans mayor indicted over allegations of trying to hide relationship with bodyguard

 NEW ORLEANS (AP) — New Orleans Mayor LaToya Cantrell was indicted Friday in what prosecutors called a yearslong scheme to hide a romantic relationship with her bodyguard, who is accused of being paid as if he was working even when they met alone in apartments and traveled to vineyards for wine tasting.

-The federal grand jury indicted Cantrell on conspiracy, fraud and obstruction charges, less than five months before she leaves office due to term limits.
-The first female mayor in New Orleans' 300-year history has now become the city's first mayor to be charged while in office.
+Cantrell faces charges of conspiracy, fraud and obstruction, less than five months before she leaves office due to term limits.
+The first female mayor in New Orleans' 300-year history was elected twice but now becomes the city's first mayor to be charged while in office.

 “Public corruption has crippled us for years and years,” Acting U.S. Attorney Michael Simpson said, referring to Louisiana's notorious history.
 “And this is extremely significant.”

 Cantrell's bodyguard, Jeffrey Vappie, was already facing charges of wire fraud and making false statements.
-He's pleaded not guilty.
+He has pleaded not guilty.
 A grand jury returned an 18-count indictment Friday that added Cantrell to the case.

-They're accused of exchanging encrypted messages through an app to avoid detection and then deleting the conversations.
-The mayor and Vappie have said their relationship is strictly professional.
+They’re accused of exchanging encrypted messages through WhatsApp to avoid detection and then deleting the conversations.
+The mayor and Vappie have said their relationship was strictly professional, but the indictment portrayed it as “personal and intimate.”

-In 2021, “Cantrell and Vappie developed a personal and intimate relationship.
-To hide their relationship and to maximize their time together, Cantrell and Vappie exploited their public positions to develop and implement a scheme to defraud” the city, the indictment states.

-When a private citizen took photos of them dining together and drinking wine, Cantrell filed a police report and sought a restraining order, he said.
+When a private citizen took photos of them dining together and drinking wine, Cantrell filed a police report and sought a restraining order, Simpson said.

-The mayor’s office didn’t immediately respond to a phone message or email from The Associated Press seeking comment on the charges.

 “It’s irrelevant that it’s romance or that it’s female,” he told reporters, adding that the allegations were “an incredible betrayal of people’s confidence in their own government.”